-- 1 From the watch face, press START.
+- 1 From the watch face, press .

-- 2 Select an activity.
+- 2 Select Map.

-- 3 Hold MENU.
+- 3 Press

-- 4 Select Navigation.
+- 4 Select Navigate.

 - 5 Select a category.

 - 6 Respond to the on-screen prompts to choose a destination.

 - 7 Select Go To.

+- 8 Select the activity you want to use while following the course.
 Navigation information appears.

-8 Press START to begin navigation.
+- 9 Press to begin navigation.

-Navigating to a Point of Interest
+Navigating to a Nearby Point of Interest